Party invites abound at Christmastime and you may need some portable, buffet-friendly party food to avoid ringing the doorbell empty-handed.

-Ok, so it's not a dish, but it wouldn't be a party without a round of shots.
-Impress the host with some home-flavoured vodka.
-Pick up a packet of plastic shot glasses to avoid scrabbling around in cupboards, lay out a tray and get pouring.
-A guaranteed ice-breaker!
+Ok, so it's not a dish, but it wouldn't be a party without a round of drinks.
+Impress the host with some home-flavoured vodka – a guaranteed ice-breaker!

-When it comes to a buffet, it's easy to neglect the sweet-toothed party-goer.
+When it comes to a buffet, it's easy to neglect the sweet-toothed partygoer.
 To ensure everyone's happy, bring a dessert to finish off proceedings.
 By mid-December, many people are already bored of mincemeat, which is divisive in the first place, so play it safe with a creamy cheesecake.
-Carry it on a plate with a dome cover and remember- keep it upright!
+Carry it in a decorative cake cloche for an extra flourish.

 7. Pulled pork

-Instead of bringing a huge joint of meat, slow cook a pork shoulder for as long as possible- seven hours is ideal.
+Instead of bringing a huge joint of meat, slow-cook a pork shoulder for as long as possible – seven hours is ideal.
 This will leave the meat tender and soft, perfect for shredding with a fork.
-Once you've broken down the meat, pop it into a tub, then take the cooking liqueur in a separate pot to drizzle on when serving, or make your own accompanying sauce like barbecue, hoisin or chipotle.
+Once you've broken down the meat, pop it into a tub, then take the cooking liqueur in a separate pot to drizzle over when serving, or make your own accompanying sauce like barbecue, hoisin or chipotle.

 8. Pastry bites